VirgilSecurity/virgil-crypto-x/README.md

 // Convert it to the NSData
 let toEncrypt = message.dataUsingEncoding(NSUTF8StringEncoding, allowLossyConversion: false)
 // Assuming that we have some key pair generated earlier.
-// Create a new VCCryptor instance let cryptor = VCCryptor()
+// Create a new VSSCryptor instance let cryptor = VSSCryptor()
 // Now we should add a key recepient cryptor.addKeyRecepient(<#Public Key ID (e.g. UUID)#>, publicKey:<#keyPair.publicKey()#>)
 // And now we can easily encrypt the plain data